Cannabis, Medical Cannabis and CBD

 The only cannabis product in the UK that is subject to regulatory approval is medical cannabis.
 Very few people are prescribed it on the NHS.

-• Epilepsy as those found in young children
+• Epilepsy as found in young children

 • Chemotherapy